 When comparing student loan refinancing with bad credit to an income-based repayment option, which one is right for you will depend largely on what type of student loans you have.
 If you have private student loans, refinancing is your best option in almost any scenario.
 With refinancing, you will have your best chance at a lower interest rate, which can potentially save you thousands in interest charges over the life of your student loans.

-If you have bad credit, another option for you is student loan consolidation.
+If you have bad credit, another option for you is federal student loan consolidation.
 Although consolidating your student loans won’t save you money in interest charges, it will make it easier to manage your student loan debt since you would only be making one monthly payment.

-If you have federal loans, you should choose a direct consolidation loan backed by the U.S. Department of Education.
-With a direct consolidation loan, you will receive a fixed interest rate that is a weighted average of all the loans you are consolidating (rounded up to the nearest ⅛ of a percent).
+If you have federal loans, you should choose a Direct Consolidation Loan backed by the U.S. Department of Education.
+With a Direct Consolidation Loan, you will receive a fixed interest rate that is a weighted average of all the loans you are consolidating (rounded up to the nearest ⅛ of a percent).

 One of the most consumer-friendly lenders around is Earnest.
 Although they have a minimum credit score requirement of 650, Earnest is a good option for people with bad credit because they have no set income requirements.

-Not only is Earnest is a great option to refinance if you have bad credit, but you can also and receive a $500 cash back bonus using Student Loan Planner’s bonus link (that’s if you refinance more than $100,000.
-Bonus is $300 for $50,000 to $99,999).
+Not only is Earnest is a great option to refinance if you have bad credit, but you can also and receive up to a $1,000 cash-back bonus using Student Loan Planner’s bonus link (that’s if you refinance more than $100,000.
+The bonus is $200 for $50,000 to $99,999).

 Credible doesn’t necessarily have a minimum credit score or income requirements because they represent multiple lenders.
 Credible is a great option for people with bad credit because they often find refinancing options for people who’ve been turned away by other lenders.
 Apply through our Credible bonus link and you can receive a bonus of up to $1,250 cash back.

 For example, with Earnest, you can qualify for refinancing if you don’t have accounts recently in collections.
-You also have to wait until after the bankruptcy comes off your credit report (seven years for Chapter 13 bankruptcy and 10 years for Chapter 7 bankruptcy).
+You also have to wait for the bankruptcy to off your credit report (seven years for Chapter 13 bankruptcy and 10 years for Chapter 7 bankruptcy).